sdegutis/ideal-git-client/README.md

 8. Reword some commit (with multi-line support).
 9. Add staged changes to last commit (with or without new multi-line message).

+My idea app would *just* do these things, and leave the rest to `git` CLI or another app.

-Notes on apps I've tried:
+### Notes on apps I've tried

 1. **GitX**: Latest versions from all forks are each kinda broken.
 Otherwise it's fine except that I'd make a few UI/UX changes.